Our Mexico vacations

 You might not know the story behind Mexico’s Day of the Dead festival, but you’ll certainly recognise the costumes.
 The Dias de Muertos, which coincides with Halloween, has a 3,000-year history, having risen from a pagan indigenous commemoration of passed-on relatives to a UNESCO-listed cultural highlight.
 Family graves are piled with photos and trinkets, children knock on doors for gifts of sweets or money, and colourful parades throng around towns and cemeteries.
 While it may seem strange to join Mexicans in events like this, remember that the Day of the Dead is actually all about celebrating life.

-Types of vacations & vacations in Mexico
+Types of tours & vacations in Mexico

 Our small group vacations in Mexico are packed with variety.
 You might join a foodie tour for a taste of authentic Mexican cuisine, explore Mayan civilisation with a tour combining Mexico, Belize and Guatemala, or mix up your cultural excursions with time on the beach on the Yucatan Peninsula.
 And for those to whom a vacation spent lying on the beach is a week wasted, Mexico has plenty of adventure vacations.
 Take your pick from sea kayaking off the Baja Peninsula, whale watching trips, or – if you have the time – joining an epic overland tour across North and Central America.